opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

   ![a good histogram](images/good-histogram.png)
   ![a bad histogram](images/bad-histogram.png)

 6. Adjust the exposure and other camera settings.
 The goal is to make the image clear and have a lot of contrast, without being too bright or too dark overall.
-In some cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value.
   ![Top camera properly exposed with the auto-exposure turned on](images/Auto-exposure-on.png)

 ## Apply Homing Fiducial Changes